Greek police suspect foul play in death of US scientist who taught in Germany | DW | 10.07.2019

 A police source told the Reuters news agency that she had died of asphyxiation after possibly being struck by several blows.

-Her biography on the Max Planck Institute website describes Eaton as "a leading scientist in her field, a strong athlete, runner and senior black belt in Taekwondo."
+Her biography on the Max Planck Institute website described Eaton as "a leading scientist in her field, a strong athlete, runner and senior black belt in Taekwondo."

 "It is with enormous sadness and regret that we announce the tragic demise of our dearest friend and colleague, Suzanne Eaton," the Max Planck Institute said in a statement.